Summer Chushki Byurek

 Bread the stuffed peppers.

-Working one by one, gently dredge a pepper in the flour to create a dry surface, submerge it completely in the egg wash, and finally lay it in the breadcrumbs, pressing lightly to form a solid, protective crust.
+Working one by one, gently dredge a pepper in the flour, shaking off the excess.
+Submerge it in the egg wash until fully coated, then lay it in the breadcrumbs, gently pressing the crumbs onto the pepper to form a solid crust.
+Transfer to the oiled baking sheet.

 Bake until golden and crisp.